Amanfromearth/Anurag/content/naminggenie.md

 ---
 Metatitle: How I Built NamingGenie.com - A Journey from Static HTML to Next.js
-Metadescription: Explore the evolution of NamingGenie.com, a domain name generator powered by AI.
-Learn about the development process, from a simple HTML site to a full-stack Next.js application, and the impact of SEO strategies.
+Metadescription: Discover the evolution of NamingGenie.com, an AI-powered domain name generator.
+Follow its growth from a simple HTML site to a Next.js app, with SEO insights.
 ---

 # How I built naminggenie.com